• Share this on:

 A number of fresh produce importers have expanded to become service providers to large retail chains.
 Several of the companies mentioned earlier, such as Bakker Barendrecht (Albert Heijn) and Nature’s Pride (Superunie), have direct relations with major supermarkets and retail purchase organisations.
 These companies offer (re-)packing, ripening and distribution services and become preferred suppliers to retailers.

 Supermarkets usually work with supply programmes and want to buy as close to the source as possible.
 This gives them control and transparency in their supply chain.
 They usually have several fixed contracts with service suppliers, which can change per season.
 But they also buy additional products from other suppliers when it is convenient.
-You can become part of this supply chain if you are able to offer the quality and logistics that a service provider requires.
+You can become part of this supply chain if you are able to offer the quality and logistics that a service provider needs.

 Wholesalers